alexvz901/LoRaCheck/README.md

 # Installation

 To install LoRaCheck to docker:
-1. Install all the files in the repository
+1. download all the files in the repository.
-2. extract the files to a chosen folder
+2. extract the files to a chosen folder.
-3. in a docker terminal, open the 'src' directory
+3. in a docker terminal, open the 'src' directory.
-4. execute the command 'docker-compose up'
+4. execute the command 'docker-compose up'.
-5. open the dashboard on 'localhost:3000'
+5. open the dashboard on 'localhost:3000'.